Cancer Early Detection Program

 Cancer is not just one disease but many diseases.
 There are more than 100 different types of cancer.
 Cancer occurs when abnormal cells divide without control and are able to invade other tissues.
 Most cancers are named for the organ or type of cell in which they start.

 Florida has the second highest cancer burden in the nation.
 As of 2011, cancer is now the leading cause of death for Floridians, surpassing heart disease.
 In the three year period from 2009-2011, the total number of cancer deaths was 122,921.

 There’s an average of 100,000 new cancers diagnosed and reported each year to the statewide cancer registry, the Florida Cancer Data System.
-Visit the Cancer Registry page for more information regarding the Florida Cancer Registry.
+Visit the Florida Cancer Registry page for more information.